Our Step-by-Step Guide If You are In an At Fault Accident

 - Location of the accident

-However, avoid discussing the details of the accident with anyone, including the other driver, because the insurance company may use that information against you in the court of law.
+However, avoid discussing the details of the accident with anyone, including the other driver, because the insurance company may use that information against you in a court of law.
 Refusing conversation does not indicate if you are at fault or otherwise.

 If possible, you should safely take pictures of the accident, showcasing the position and the damage of each vehicle.
 If you’re unable to take photos, consider drawing a diagram showing how the accident occurred.
 Document everything while the memory is still fresh, including the location, time of the day, traffic conditions, and road hazards that may have impacted the crash.
 Furthermore, if there were witnesses on the scene, try to get their names and contact information.
 Even if you are at fault – having this information can help your case.